Introduction

 Pottery

-You can try pottery at home with kits from Creative Clay for All.
+You can try it at home with simple kits, such as those from Creative Clay for All.

 Film and Photography

-Children’s World runs workshops for children of all abilities using drama, music, and video.
+Children’s World run workshops for children of all abilities using:

-Disabled Photographers’ Society has tips and tools to help you adapt your camera to your needs.
+Disabled Photographers’ Society shares tips to help you adapt your camera to your needs.